Strivin0311/llms-learning/dev/modeling/prune.md

-# Pruning on LLMs
+# Model Pruning Strategies for LLMs
-*Here're some resources about Pruning on LLMs*
+*Here're some resources about Model Pruning Strategies for LLMs*

 #### A Simple and Effective Pruning Approach for Large Language Models (Wanda) [`UNREAD`]